Gentlestan/JS-Fundamentals/README.md

         When the script is run with Node.js:$ node 4-concat.js c Result c is undefined

+# Project5: 5-to_integer.js

+## Task Description

+    Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer:

+### Requirement

+    If the argument can’t be converted to an integer, print “Not a number” You must use console.log(...) to print all output You are not allowed to use var
+    You are not allowed to use try/catch

+##### Example Output

+        When the script is run with Node 5-to_integer.js
+        Result: Not a number

+        When the script is run with Node 5-to_integer.js 89
+        Result: My number: 89

+        When the script is run with Node 5-to_integer.js "89"
+        Result: My number: 89

+        When the script is run with Node 5-to_integer.js 89.99
+        Result: My number: 89

+        When the script is run with Node 5-to_integer.js School
+        Result: Not a number

 Author
 This project was completed as part of the ALX Software Engineering Program.